alv2017/pytest-flask-sqlalchemy-example/README.md

 Please follow further instructions on how to run the app in the [blog post](https://pytest-with-eric.com/api-testing/pytest-flask-postgresql-testing/).

-If you have any questions about the project please raise an Issue on GitHub.
+If you have any questions about the project please raise an Issue on GitHub.$ poetry run pytest tests/mocking/test_user_manager_mocked.py -v -s